MuriithiHub/alx-system_engineering-devops/0x00-shell_basics/README.md

-Changes working directory to home directory
+Display contents of directory in long format